jonhavbra87/fef-ca/README.md

 The goal is to create a front-end eCom site where:

-- Unregistered users can browse and search for items and then buy them.
+Users can browse and search for items and then buy them.

 The back-end API functionality is already managed by an existing application, so this project focuses solely on building the **front-end** to interact with the API.